 In these countries, cannabis users are turning to CBD flowers as a way of consuming cannabis without getting high.

-So are CBD flowers legal in the UK?
+So is CBD weed legal in the UK?

-The short answer is no. CBD flowers are not legal in the UK.
-They are illegal as stated the Misuse of Drugs Act 1971.
+The short answer is no. CBD flowers, weed or buds are not legal in the UK.
+They are illegal as stated in the Misuse of Drugs Act 1971.

 “cannabis” (except in the expression “cannabis resin”) means any plant of the genus Cannabis or any part of any such plant (by whatever name designated) except that it does not include cannabis resin or any of the following products after separation from the rest of the plant, namely—